 This class is designed to familiarize students with the Technology Applications Standards and Competencies for Texas teachers and help prepare them to effectively use technology in planning and delivering instruction.
+This course follows a hybrid model in which students will learn best practices for teaching remotely.
+50% of the course will be conducted in a virtual, synchronous format at a designated day and time, while the other 50% of the course will be conducted fully-online in an asynchronous format.
 Required of all education majors.
-Fulfills Technology
+Fulfills Technology requirement for teacher education students